ssblur/Garry-s-Mod-Youtube-DL/README.md

 # NOTA BENE
-This module is poorly implemented an dbased heavily on specific client specifications.
+This module is poorly implemented and based heavily on specific client specifications.
 Source is available for educational reasons, this should generally not be used, especially in production.

 # Youtube-DL Server and Addon for Garry's Mod